Frequently Asked Questions

 There are no guarantees, but generally people feel better fairly quickly after seeing a counsellor.
 The fact that they have begun to work on their problems tends to improve their self-esteem.
 People often report feeling that they are better able to communicate with others and more assertive after counselling.
 Most importantly, they feel better able to create the life they want.
 The counsellor's support and the feeling that they are not "going it alone" can also help.

-Yes I offer telephone counselling.
+Yes I offer telephone and Skype counselling.
 Please contact me to find out more.

 Is our work together confidential?

 I am bound by the Code of Ethics and Practice of the United Kingdom Council for Psychotherapy and the British Association for Counselling and Psychotherapy.
 I am also bound by the Code of Ethics of the General Hypnotherapy Standards Council.
 That means everything you say is confidential, apart from rare exceptions which apply to all therapists and counsellors, and which we can discuss at our first meeting.
 In addition I undertake regular supervision of my work, always keeping a client's identity anonymous.

 Having made contact (usually by telephone), we agree a time and date for an initial session which offers you an opportunity to get a sense of whether you wish to proceed or not.
 This session is chargeable at the same rate as outlined above.
 If we decide together that I can be of help, then we will set an agreed time and date for further sessions.
 If you feel after the initial session that you do not wish to continue, you are under no obligation to do so.